ch4mpy/spring-addons/samples/tutorials/bff/README.md

 Then comes `spring-addons-starter-oidc` configuration:
 - `ops` properties for each of the OIDC Providers we trust (issuer URI, authorities mapping and claim to use as username)
+- two security filter chains:
+  * a "client" one for resources secured with a session.
+It contains a security matcher to define which requests it should process, as well as configuration for login and logout
+  * a "resource server" with lowest precedence which will process all requests not intercepted by the client filter-chain.
 - `client-uri` is used to work with absolute URIs in login process
 - `security-matchers` is an array of path matchers for routes processed by the auto-configured client security filter-chain.
-If null auto-configuration is turned off.
-Here, it will filter all traffic.
+If it was left null or empty, client auto-configuration would be turned off.
 - `permit-all` is a list of path matchers for resources accessible to all requests, even unauthorized ones (end-points not listed here like `/logout` will be accessible only to authenticated users)
   * `/login/**` and `/oauth2/**` are used by Spring during the authorizatoin-code flow
   * `/` and `/ui/**` are there so that unauthorized users can display the Angular app containing a landing page and login buttons